Bankruptcy Overview

 Before filing either Chapter 7 or Chapter 13, a “means test” is employed to determine which Chapter an individual may proceed under in bankruptcy.
 The means test considers monthly income, amounts and types of debt, and other variables in the debtor’s unique financial situation to determine if the threshold income after expenses is low enough to qualify for Chapter 7.
 If a debtor’s average monthly income for the past 6 months is below the state median for the relevant household size, the requirements of the “means test” are met and the debtor may proceed under Chapter 7.
 If not, the debtor faces the decision whether to proceed under Chapter 13.
 The debtor’s assets are another important factor to consider when determining which bankruptcy chapter to file.

-If you are seeking debt relief or considering bankruptcy, you need the expert consultation and legal guidance of an experienced bankruptcy attorney.
+If you are seeking debt relief or considering bankruptcy, you need the expert consultation and legal guidance of an experienced bankruptcy attorney in dothan alabama get ready.
 Contact the Dothan legal team of Boles Holmes White at 334-366-6086, or email us for a consultation.

 SPEAK TO AN ATTORNEY